ewendlick/yumemi_frontend_submission/README.md

 // This assumes that the frontend_wireframe.jpg image is the correct representation of the project's requirements, and that data from 1970 to 2020 will be displayed in 10 year intervals

 This assumes that the frontend_wireframe.jpg image is not the correct representation of the project's requirements, and that API data will need to be displayed as returned.

+## Difficulties

+API wasn't clear.
+Had to rewrite a lot.